-The Ford Focus has stood out over time as a vehicle that is both fun to drive, practical, and extremely stylish.
-Its European roots come through in its fun to drive demeanor and a selection of models allows buyers to choose from “mild to wild”.
+The Ford Focus has stood out over time as a vehicle that is fun to drive, practical, and extremely stylish.
+Its European roots come through in its fun-to-drive demeanor, and a selection of models allows buyers to choose from “mild to wild.”

-Despite all of these accolades, there remains one unavoidable issue that the latest generation of Ford Focus (2011-2018) suffers from, and that is perpetual transmission problems.
-Ford’s PowerShift transmission is, on paper, an incredibly advanced design for something that is available in a basic compact car.
+Despite all of these accolades, there remains one unavoidable issue that the latest generation of Ford Focus (2011-2018) suffers from: perpetual transmission problems.
+On paper, Ford’s PowerShift transmission is an incredibly advanced design for something available in a basic compact car.

 Thinking about buying a 2017 Ford Escape?
 Owners weigh in about the most common 2017 Ford Escape problems so you know exactly what you’re getting.

-For the last generation of Focus (2011-2018) the engineers at Ford decided to go with a dual-clutch transmission design: similar in theory to those that had been offered by companies like Volkswagen and Audi for nearly 20 years.
+For the last generation of Focus (2011-2018), the engineers at Ford decided to go with a dual-clutch transmission design: similar in theory to those that companies like Volkswagen and Audi had offered for nearly 20 years.

-These transmissions work like a manual transmission that’s being shifted by the vehicle’s computer, except there is no clutch pedal to change gears or launch off from a start.
-The result is less moving parts, better performance, and enhanced fuel economy - when done correctly.
+These transmissions work like a manual transmission that’s being shifted by the vehicle’s computer, except there is no clutch pedal to change gears or launch off from the start.
+When done correctly, the result is fewer moving parts, better performance, and enhanced fuel economy.

-Unfortunately, these transmissions are rife with problems due to a significant design flaw in the PowerShift (Ford’s marketing name) that causes everything from stalls to shifts that are so rough that drivers get massive headaches.
+Unfortunately, these transmissions are rife with problems due to a significant design flaw in the PowerShift (Ford’s marketing name) that causes everything from stalls to rough shifts that drivers get massive headaches.

-This is not something that can be easily avoided or fixed since the design of the transmission is inherently flawed.
-Ford is well aware of these issues and has released half a dozen TSB’s to help both consumers and dealers with addressing the problem.
+This is not something that can be easily avoided or fixed since the transmission design is inherently flawed.
+Ford is well aware of these issues and has released half a dozen TSBs to help both consumers and dealers address the problem.

-In March of 2020, a huge class action settlement was reached in favor of owners of the Ford Focus with PowerShift transmission.
-The issue was so bad with this transmission that Ford agreed to the following concessions in order to end settle the lawsuit:
+In March of 2020, a massive class action settlement was reached in favor of owners of the Ford Focus with PowerShift transmission.
+The issue was so bad with this transmission that Ford agreed to the following concessions to settle the lawsuit:

 - Repurchase of your vehicle through an arbitration procedure